DIABETES EFFECT ON CONNECTIVE TISSUES (TENDONS / FASCIA / LIGAMENTS)

 “The tendons connect muscle to bone or to specific structures or organs—for example, the eye.
 Tendons are flexible but non-elastic cords made up of a specific type of protein, collagen.
 In Type 2 Diabetes, there are a number of tendon conditions that can be relatively common.
 These conditions are usually associated with poor blood sugar control as well as by how long someone has been diagnosed.
 Diabetic patients are at higher risk for these tendon conditions, likely because of the inflammation that is consistent with high blood sugar levels.
 Poor glycemic control— chronic high levels of blood sugar—cause the formation of advanced glycation end products or AGEs.
 The critical characteristic of AGEs that can cause tendon (and other) damage is that they can form chemical cross-links between proteins.
 Think of it as ropes that are tangled with each other and all knotted up—these ropes aren’t useful anymore.
 When proteins and other molecules become cross-linked—they lose their function.
 The risk of tendon disorders also increases in diabetic patients who also have diabetic neuropathy.”

-What's my best advice to you?
+What’s my best advice to you?
 The first point would be to realize that while sugar is heavily associated with Type II diabetes, T2D is not so much a sugar issue as it is an inflammation issue.
 In other words, there are a myriad of drivers of inflammation other than sugar that could be the chief culprit in diabetes.
-It's is why reading THIS POST is important, and helps explain why some people go on strict low carb diets but cannot control their blood sugar.
+It’s is why reading THIS POST is important, and helps explain why some people go on strict low carb diets but cannot control their blood sugar, continuing in the vicious cycle of blood sugar dysregulation.
 I not only show you what diets typically work to combat diabetes, but how to potentially rid your body of diabetes-inducing inflammation as well.